Git-BritHub/Regex-My-Email/gist-eregex.md

 | (?<=y)x | `Lookbehind Assertion` matches `x` only if `x` is preceded by `y`. | `/(?<=Jack)Sprat/` matches 'Sprat' only if it is preceded by 'Jack'. `/(?<=Jack|Tom)Sprat/` matches 'Sprat' only if it is preceded by 'Jack' or 'Tom'.
 However, neither 'Jack' nor 'Tom' is part of the match results. |
 | (?<!y>)x | `Negative Lookbehind Assertion` | `/(?<!-)\d+/` matches a number only if it is not preceded by a minus sign. `/(?<!-)\d+/.exec('3')` matches "3". `/(?<!-)\d+/.exec('-3')` match is not found because the number is preceded by the minus sign. |

-## Brief Break-Down and Regex Cheatsheet
+## Brief Break-Down of the Regex for Matching an Email
 ### <code> /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ </code>
 1. Anchors:
     * `^`: Asserts the start of the string.